 Baseline Patient Characteristics

 • A total of 204/351 patients with genital PsO were included in the interim analysis.
-See Table: Baseline Characteristics from GULLIVER.
+For select baseline patient characteristics, see Table: Select Baseline Characteristics.

 Characteristic